phf/go-queue/README.md

 ## Where's the actual competition?

-- https://github.com/juju/utils/tree/master/deque uses a viable alternative
-  representation, a list of blocks; that should "waste" less memory in some scenarios but the code is more complicated; sadly it doesn't have `Front` or `Back` operations for some reason
+- https://github.com/juju/utils/tree/master/deque seems pretty good.
+It uses a viable alternative representation: a list of blocks.
+That should "waste" less memory in some scenarios, but of course the code is more complicated than ours.
+Sadly it doesn't have `Front` or `Back` operations, so the interface isn't complete.
+But that would be an easy fix...